To Grow Market Share, A Drugmaker Pitches Its Product To Judges

 NPR and Side Effects Public Media have learned that Alkermes sales reps have also marketed the drug to court officials in Missouri and Ohio.
 A report from ProPublica found that extensive marketing is leading judges to favor Vivitrol around the country.

 The company is open about this part of its sales strategy.
-At an investor event last year, policy director Jeff Harris said that drug courts are a huge market for Vivitrol.
+At an investor event last year, policy director Jeff Harris said drug courts are a huge market for Vivitrol.

 "We're making progress but still just barely scratching the surface on the need that exists across the country," Harris said in a presentation.
 "There are over 3,000 counties in the United States, and there are over 3,000 drug courts."

-A shot of Vivitrol costs around $1,000, making it pricier than the other addiction treatments.
+A shot of Vivitrol costs about $1,000, making it pricier than the other addiction treatments.
 In many cases, the drug is paid for through Medicaid or other public funds.
 And marketing to criminal justice settings seems to have paid off for the company, whose earnings have grown significantly since its introduction.
 Vivitrol sales reached $209 million in 2016 — up from just $30 million in 2011.
 Sales have continued to climb this year.

 Alkermes goes beyond marketing to judges.
 It also lobbies state and national policymakers to write laws that favor Vivitrol — and in some cases, hamper access to other addiction medications.
 The company has said it supports the use of all medications for addiction, but in practice, it doesn't.